ariga/atlas/doc/md/knowledge/postgres/partial-indexes.md

 Time: 94.567 ms
 ```

-Notice that the partial index with the WHERE clause is created in 94.567ms, compared to the 333.891ms taken for the non-partial index on the ‘vaccinated’ column.
+Notice that the partial index with the WHERE clause is created in 94.567ms, compared to the 333.891ms taken for the non-partial index on the 'vaccinated' column.
-Let’s check the performance of querying list of doctors from India that have taken the vaccine again, using the following command:
+Let's check the performance of querying list of doctors from India that have taken the vaccine again, using the following command:

 ```sql
 EXPLAIN ANALYZE